Frequently Asked QuestionsLast Updated: May 6th, 2021

 Will I have to pay further legal fees?

 Each case is individual and develops uniquely, based upon the type of case and the route each client wishes to take.
 In some cases, there is only one Agreed Fixed Fee to pay, in others there could be multiple fees payable.
-If you would like to know whether there will be further fees payable in the future, please speak with the lawyer appointed on your case and they will be able to advise accordingly.
+If you would like to know whether there are likely to be further fees payable in the future, please speak with the lawyer appointed on your case and they will be able to advise accordingly.
+If we undertake additional work outside the scope of what we have agreed, there will be additional legal fees payable.

-Do have to pay for additional meetings / calls with my lawyer?
+Do I have to pay for additional meetings / calls with my lawyer?

-Depending upon the package you have appointed Kang & Co Solicitors on it will usually include either 1 telephone meeting, or 1 meeting at our offices.
-If you would like additional telephone meetings, or additional meetings at our offices, these will not form part of your initial agreed fixed fee and will be charged separately.
+Depending upon the package you have appointed Kang & Co Solicitors on it will usually include either 1 telephone meeting, or 1 meeting at our office.
+If you would like additional telephone meetings, or additional meetings at our offices, these will not usually form part of your initial agreed fixed fee and will be charged separately.
+However, please do carefully read your Engagement Letter.

 If my case involves additional unexpected work, will I have to pay more?